Week 8, Day 3: Sixty-Six Books, One God

 Some would apply this analogy to the Bible.
 It is, after all, a library of sixty-six books (thirty-nine in the Old Testament and twenty-seven in the New Testament), including several different genres, written by dozens of authors over the course of hundreds of years!
 You may wonder how we can say the Bible is the word of God, when so many fallible humans were involved in the process; or you may have questioned the reliability of Scripture, or heard about all of the errors or contradictions.
 But just as Jews have understood their scriptures (which is our Old Testament) as being a unified witness of God’s interaction with his creation, so too Christians have understood the Bible as doing the same.
 Father Richard Rohr uses the analogy of connecting the dots; he reminds us, “One dot is not wisdom: You can prove anything from a single Scripture quote.”

-LOOK & LISTEN: Seoul Philharmonic Orchestra,
+LOOK & LISTEN: Orchestral Ensemble Seoul,

 “Beethoven’s 5th Symphony”